VS Code Setup

 Available ACE Tools

-Once configured, VS Code AI assistants can use these 20+ ACE tools:
+Once configured, VS Code AI assistants can use all 56 ACE tools: